 - 1 tsp salt

-- In a large bowl, stir together the red cabbage, red onion, garlic and bay leaves.
+- In a large bowl, stir together the red cabbage, garlic and bay leaves.
 Whisk together the water, apple cider vinegar, red wine vinegar, brown sugar, granulated sugar and salt.
 Pour over the cabbage.

 - Transfer the cabbage mixture to a glass jar or glass jars (I use two).
 Let sit at room temperature for 4-5 hours.
 Then transfer to the fridge.
 Chill for 24 hours before consuming.